-- the \$7 million decrease in income before income taxes from our acute care hospital services, on a same facility basis, as discussed above, and; - a net other combined increase of \$9 million consisting primarily of the income generated at the two above-mentioned acute care hospitals located in Nevada that were acquired or opened during 2016.
+- the \$1 million increase in income before income taxes from our acute care hospital services, on a same facility basis, as discussed above; - a net \$6 million increase resulting from: (i) the income recorded during the second quarter of 2017 in connection with Medicaid settlements relating to prior years (\$15 million), partially offset by; (ii) increased professional and general liability expense relating to prior years that was recorded during the second quarter of 2017, based upon a reserve analysis (\$9 million), and; - other combined net increase of \$15 million consisting primarily of the income generated at the two above-mentioned acute care hospitals located in Nevada that were acquired or opened during 2016.

 Charity Care, Uninsured Discounts and Provision for Doubtful Accounts: Collection of receivables from third-party payers and patients is our primary source of cash and is critical to our operating performance.
 Our primary collection risks relate to uninsured patients and the portion of the bill which is the patient's responsibility, primarily co-payments and deductibles.
 We estimate our provisions for doubtful accounts based on general factors such as payer mix, the agings of the receivables and historical collection experience.
 We routinely review accounts receivable balances in conjunction with these factors and other economic conditions which might ultimately affect the collectability of the patient accounts and make adjustments to our allowances as warranted.
 At our acute care hospitals, third party liability accounts are pursued until all payment and adjustments are posted to the patient account.
 For those accounts with a patient balance after third party liability is finalized or accounts for uninsured patients, the patient receives statements and collection letters.
-Our hospitals establish a partial reserve for self-pay accounts in the allowance for doubtful accounts for both unbilled balances are fully reserved in the allowance for doubtful accounts for both unbilled balances are fully reserved in the allowance for doubtful accounts when the balance ages past 180 days from the date of discharge.
+Our hospitals establish a partial reserve for self-pay accounts in the allowance for doubtful accounts for both unbilled balances and those that have been billed and are under 90 days old.
+All self-pay accounts are fully reserved at 90 days from the date of discharge.
+Third party liability accounts are fully reserved in the allowance for doubtful accounts when the balance ages past 180 days from the date of discharge.
 Patients that express an inability to pay are reviewed for potential sources of financial assistance including our charity care policy.
 If the patient is deemed unwilling to pay, the account is written-off as bad debt and transferred to an outside collection agency for additional collection effort.